Soumak456/Plagarism-Checker-Using-Machine-Learning/README.md

 Advanced Features: Outlier detection, similarity threshold tuning, and AI-content detection.

-This project demonstrates skills in Python, NLP, machine learning, Flask/Streamlit, and data visualization, with applications in academia, publishing, and content verification.
+This project demonstrates skills in Python, NLP, machine learning, Streamlit, and data visualization, with applications in academia, publishing, and content verification.